1

 Objection: “How do you ensure money helps patients instead of funding bureaucracy?”

 The NIH’s RECOVER initiative spent $1.6B for zero completed trials in 4 years.
 With that budget, this model could run 2,800 trials for 2.8 million patients.
-Evidence is overwhelming.
+Evidence is strong.

 “Why Not Just Increase Health Funding?”